Pre Employment Testing

 What Should Employers Be Wary Of?

-While the above information clearly demonstrates the value of employment testing, workplaces must tread carefully when using assessments.
+While the above information clearly demonstrates the value of employment testing, workplaces must tread carefully when using pre employment assessment tests.
 One major issue involves compliance with the Equal Employment Opportunity Commission (EEOC).
 If a company’s assessment process is challenged in court, violations of state, local, or federal law will direly impact your business’s future.
 Fortunately, many test makers are acutely aware of this, so they strive to make all assessments EEOC compliant.

 Other legal issues can arise if testing if challenged by an applicant.
 It’s important that a business is able to show test results directly correlate to the outcome, meaning that a person who receives a poor test result will have also done poorly in the position.
 This component gives testing validity and prevents a company from being accused of unfair hiring practices.
 Results should also be consistent.
 For example, a candidate taking the same test twice should receive similar results each time.